valhuber/TDD/readme.md

 #### 2b.
 Uncover TDD Scenarios

-User Interfaces also spark insight about the Features ("Place Order") and Scenarios ("Check Credit"): _"When the customer places an order, we need to reject it if it exceeds the credit limit:._
+User Interfaces also spark insight about the Features ("Place Order") and Scenarios ("Check Credit"): _"When the customer places an order, we need to reject it if it exceeds the credit limit:._  Capture these as described below.

 &nbsp;&nbsp;

 ## 3. Define Scenarios in Behave

-(e.g., `place_order.feature`)

 TDD is designed for business use collaboration by making Features and Scenarios transparent.
 So, the start of Behave is to define one or more `.feature` files.

-For example:
+For example, see the `place_order.feature`, as tested by the `Bad Order: Custom Service` Scenario, below.

 <figure><img src="https://github.com/valhuber/TDD/blob/main/images/scenario.png?raw=true"></figure>

 &nbsp;&nbsp;

-### Add Custom Service
+#### Add Custom Service

-While the autmatically API is a great start, you may uncover a need for a custom service.
-This is easy to add - 10 lines of Python (`api/customize_api.py`) - since the logic (discussed below) is enforced by the underlying data access.
+While the automatically-created API is a great start, you may uncover a need for a custom service.
+This is easy to add - it's only about 10 lines of Python (`api/customize_api.py`), since the logic (discussed below) is enforced by the underlying data access.
 For details, [see here](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#api-customization).

 &nbsp;&nbsp;

 ## 4. Logic Specification

- ("cocktail napkin")
+We now choose a scenario (e.g, `Bad Order`), and engage business users for a clear understanding of _check credit_.
+This follows a familiar step-wise definition of terms, which we capture in text as shown below.

 <figure><img src="https://github.com/valhuber/TDD/blob/main/images/logic-spec.png?raw=true"></figure>

 &nbsp;&nbsp;

-## 5. Declare Logic: same as spec
+## 5. Declare Logic (same as spec)

 Business Logic is the heart of the system, enforcing our business policies.
 These consist of multi-table constraints and derivations, and actions such as sending email and messages.
 A core TDD objective is to define and test such behavior.